Commitment to Sustainability

 Employee hiring & performance

 An environmental sustainability commitment is incorporated into job postings and annual performance evaluations for staff.

 Anti-racism and social justice

-A note from the three anchor organizations of Sustainability at PSU: the Campus Sustainability Office, Student Sustainability Center, and Institute for Sustainable Solutions:
+A note from the three anchor organizations of Sustainability at PSU: the Planning & Sustainability Office, Student Sustainability Center, and Institute for Sustainable Solutions:

 As part of Portland State University, we embrace that equity is core to PSU’s values, and believe that a holistic definition of sustainability that centers social justice is essential to our work and our collective support of PSU’s mission.
 Yet, we know that structural racism is present in our departments, PSU, and the sustainability movement as a whole.
 We’ve failed to do the hard work necessary to change the systems that continue to perpetuate racism and white supremacy, and the violent unjust impacts of these systems on Black people, Indigenous people, and people of color.

 The sustainability movement and our community have been calling for more explicit leadership from us in centering social justice and equity in our work.
 We acknowledge that we have been slow to deliver adequate organizational and programmatic change and have not been responsive to the critical need for an anti-racist approach to everything we do.